orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 ## English

 1. Who is the minister of Police?
-2. What is Manatashe the minister of?
+2. What is Cele the minister of?
 3. What has Cele announced?
 4. Who will be imprisoned?
+(Who is it that will be imprisoned)

 ## Zulu

-1. Ubani ungqongqoshe waPhoyisa?
+1. Ubani ungqongqoshe wamaPhoyisa?
-2. u-Mantashe ungqongqoshe wani?
+2. u-Cele ungqongqoshe wani?
-3. u-Mantashe usememezele yini?
+3. u-Cele usememezele yini?
-4. Obani bazoboshwa?
+4. Obani abazoboshwa?